phiresky/masters-thesis/content/6_results.md

 walls.
 The medium architecture is the one optimized on the pursuit task (`120-60-agg-160`).
 The simple architecture is the one used in [@maxpaper] (`64-agg-64`).
-The optimized architecture was optimized on the rendezvous task
+The optimized architecture was optimized on the rendezvous task with Bayesian aggregation directly: `146-120-agg-19-177-162`.
-directly: `146-120-agg-19-177-162`.
 All architectures and aggregation methods successfully solve the task.
 The aggregation method does not make any difference in the performance, but both the simple and the medium architecture have a "drop" in training speed at around 2 million steps, while the optimized architecture smoothly learns the problem.
 The logarithmic scale graph to the right shows that while the simple and optimized architecture both reach the same final score, the medium architecture never reaches the same score.
 This might be because both the simple and the optimized architecture have a bottleneck layer after the aggregation, forcing the neural network to simplify the strategy.

 ![Results on the rendezvous task.
 The results barely differ between the mean and Bayesian aggregation, but the size of the policy architecture makes a difference.
 In the logarithmic view on the right it can be seen that the medium architecture does not reach the same final performance as the other two architectures.](images/plots/2021-07-22_15.51.34-Rendezvous.svg){#fig:resrendezvous}